 You can add your custom attributes to the element.
 To add custom attributes, select Custom, and then enter the Attribute Name and Value as required.
 When you make any attribute changes by using the visual editor, VWO creates the corresponding code snippet for the update that you can view in the code editor.

-The Move operation moves the element relative to it’s current position in exact pixels.
+The Move operation moves the element relative to its current position in exact pixels.
 You can use this operation to also increase or decrease the size of buttons and other elements.

 You can move an element from one position to another on the webpage.
-You can drag an element to a desired position or enter the values on the axes to plot on the page.
+You can drag an element to the desired position or enter the values on the axes to plot on the page.